Ousted CalPERS CFO fought to keep job after inquiry found resume embellishments

 Before Webber’s report, Asubonten had been developing a good reputation at CalPERS.
 Frost defended him when Webber first raised questions about him.
 So did CalPERS Board of Administration President Priya Mathur.

-CalPERS is on the market for a new chief finanicial officer, and a new chief investment officer.
+CalPERS is on the market for a new chief financial officer, and a new chief investment officer.

 Comments